ricardoromo/Listview-Multiselect/README.md

 # Listview-Multiselect
-It's simple sample to create a multiselect Listview using MVVM
+It's a simple sample to simulate a multiselect Listview.

 # Preview